-- Classroom, library, office and chapel spaces are enlarged.
-The Training Clinic is expanded and upgraded. - IPS submits its application to the American Psychological Association (APA) for accreditation of the Psy.D.
-Program. - IPS Online Seminars are launched to begin offering distance learning opportunities. - The faculty begin the development of a "handbook" of cases exemplifying a Catholic integrative approach to clinical practice, as a result of the Quality Enhancement Plan (QEP).
-When completed, the handbook will be utilized in the curriculum of all its degree programs. - The IPS Diversity Committee is established, comprising faculty, students and staff, offering a series of seminars. - IPS faculty are featured in Psychology Today online series on Psychology and Religion. - William E. May, Ph.D., delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.
+- Classroom, library, office, and chapel spaces are enlarged.
+The Training Clinic is expanded and upgraded. - IPS Online Education Seminars are launched to begin offering distance learning opportunities. - The faculty begin the development of a "handbook" of cases exemplifying a Catholic integrative approach to clinical practice, as a result of the Quality Enhancement Plan (QEP).
+When completed, the handbook will be utilized in the curriculum of all its degree programs.
+Case presentation series is begun for students. - The IPS Diversity Committee, comprised of faculty, students and staff, is established to offer a series of seminars. - IPS faculty are featured in Psychology Today online series on Psychology and Religion.

-- The IPS Board of Directors appoints its first non-clergy Chair, and adds three lay members, including an IPS alumna. - The Master's Program in Clinical Psychology is enhanced to broaden licensure opportunities at the master's level in a shorter time.
+- Dr. Philip Scrofani is recognized for teaching excellence by Saint Elizabeths Hospital's Psychiatry Residency Training Program.
+The hospital is the first large-scale, federally run psychiatric hospital in the United States. - The IPS Board of Directors appoints its first non-clergy Chair and adds three lay members, including an IPS alumna. - The Master's Program in Clinical Psychology is enhanced to broaden licensure opportunities at the master's level in less time. - The IPS Online Education Library is launched featuring leading experts addressing mental health topics from a Catholic perspective.
+Memberships and continuing education credits are available. - IPS APA CE accreditation is successfully renewed.